kareila/clean-all-the-things/README.md

 This distribution should contain the following files:

+- `CleanDB.pm`   (code module that interfaces with the database)
 - `README.md`    (these instructions)
 - `clean_cli.pl` (command line interface)
 - `housework.db` (a SQLite database)

 Running `clean_cli.pl` will give you command line access to job status and the ability to add new jobs or edit existing jobs.
-It expects `housework.db` to be in the same directory as itself, so keep them together.
+It expects `housework.db` and `CleanDB.pm` to be in the same directory as itself, so keep them together.

 The only other filesystem assumption is the existence of a .ssh directory in the user's home directory.
 If the script is configured to post status updates